Life Is a Gift:

 I would like to thank my counselor, Helen.
 Helen, it has been an honor working with you.
 I knew you as staff freshman year, but starting my sophomore year I knew that you would understand me the most.
 You are so funny to talk to and always relatable.
 You make me laugh all the time.
 You always helped me tackle the difficult struggles I had in my everyday life.
 Thank you for pushing me out of my comfort zone and not letting my anxiety dictate my life.
 You and the other clinicians in this building have always encouraged me and the rest of the graduating class to do the right thing and we are all so grateful.

 It would be impossible to write a graduation speech and not talk about our families.
-None of us would be sitting here today if it wasn’t without the support of our families and caregivers.
+None of us would be sitting here today without the support of our families and caregivers.

 Before I end, I just want to say that we have seen many well-known celebrities speaking out about mental health more than ever in the past decade.
 So whenever you are thinking to yourself it’s just you who’s in the struggle think of Michael Phelps overcoming ADHD by swimming laps in the pool, or Mariah Carey who has been diagnosed with bipolar disorder yet she strived and succeeded at singing and continues to be successful.
 It is our time to embrace our challenges and turn our differences into our successes.